Affidavit of Service (Form 6B)

 What Is the Purpose of an Affidavit of Service (Form 6B)?

-Serving documents is required at every stage of a family law proceeding.
-It shows that you’re being transparent and giving the other party a fair chance to respond.
+An Affidavit of Service (Form 6B) serves several purposes in Ontario’s family law system.
+It shows that you’ve provided the other party with relevant documents, and are giving the other party a fair chance to respond.

 The Affidavit of Service helps prevent disputes about whether documents were received.
 This Affidavit also keeps your case moving forward, since delays often happen when proper service can’t be proven.